-Oregon’s Company Headquarters: Strong Growth and High WagesFebruary 1, 2018 While Oregon is home to just two Fortune 500 companies, that doesn’t mean headquarters don’t have an impact on our economy.
-Oregon’s 1,300 establishments in the ‘management of companies’ sector employ nearly 47,000 people and pay a whopping average wage of $114,500.
-And while it’s just 3 percent of Oregon’s private-sector employment, it generates 6.8 percent of the state’s private-sector payroll and contributed 4.5 percent to job growth since the end of the Great Recession.
+Oregon’s Company Headquarters: Strong Growth and High WagesJuly 25, 2019 Oregon is home to just two Fortune 500 firms, but that doesn’t mean headquarters aren’t an important part of our economy.
+This sector, called ‘management of companies’, provides nearly 50,000 jobs that pay a whopping average wage of $119,200; more than twice the average across all industries.
+While it makes up just 3 percent of Oregon’s total private-sector employment, it generates 7 percent of total payroll.

-What exactly do we mean by ‘management of companies’ (sometimes referred to as headquarters)?
+What exactly do we mean by ‘management of companies’?
 According to the official definition, these are establishments primarily engaged in “administering, overseeing, and managing other establishments of the company or enterprise.”
 They typically carry out strategic or organizational planning and decision-making responsibilities.

-In Oregon, this sector represents a wide array of industries: truck manufacturing (e.g., Daimler); lumber products (Roseburg Forest Products); health care (Kaiser); auto sales (Lithia); utilities (Portland General Electric); and even the vacation rental business with the arrival of San Francisco-based Airbnb’s operational headquarters to Portland in 2014.
+Headquarters span a wide variety of industries.
+In Oregon, they include truck manufacturing (e.g., Daimler); lumber products (Roseburg Forest Products); health care (Kaiser); auto sales (Lithia); utilities (Portland General Electric); and the vacation rental business (Vacasa, Airbnb).

-But our sportswear companies dominate this sector.
-It’s not just Nike, with at least 10,000 workers at its Beaverton global headquarters (according to the Portland Business Journal).
-Columbia Sportswear, adidas, Keen, and LaCrosse all have administrative operations in Oregon, among others.
-In total, sportswear companies account for more than one-quarter of management-related employment.
+But sportswear dominates.
+It’s not just Nike, with well over 10,000 employees at its Beaverton global headquarters.
+Columbia Sportswear, adidas, Keen, and LaCrosse all have administrative operations in Oregon.
+In total, sportswear headquarters account for more than one-quarter of sector employment.

 Post-recession growth has also handily outpaced national trends in this sector.
-Since mid-2010, Oregon’s headquarters expanded by 34 percent; one-and-a-half times faster than the nation’s 22 percent.
+Since mid-2010, Oregon’s headquarters expanded by 43 percent; markedly faster than the nation’s 29 percent growth.

-Management of companies pays an average wage of $114,500; more than twice the average across all industries ($50,500).
+Management of companies pays an average wage of $119,200; more than twice the average across all industries ($53,500).
 It’s not just well-paid CEOs bringing up the average, although that’s undoubtedly a large part of it.
 The overall mix of jobs is skewed toward high-paying occupations.
-Three of the 10 largest occupations pay more than $100,000 annually: general and operations managers ($141,190); financial managers ($133,100); and ‘all other’ managers ($105,200).
-Together, these three occupations account for 9 percent of the sector’s employment compared with 3 percent across all industries.
-Delving deeper down the list, eight of the 20 largest occupations pay over $100,000 and account for 16 percent of employment compared with just 4 percent across all industries.
+Five of the 10 largest occupations pay more than $100,000 annually.
+These five occupations account for 16 percent of the sector’s employment.

 Oregon Stands Out

-While Oregon may not have the largest headquarters sector in the nation – those honors go to California, New York, Pennsylvania, and Ohio – we have one of the highest concentrations of headquarters employment.
-It accounts for 2.9 percent of total private-sector employment.
-Only three states are more concentrated: Arkansas at 3.3 percent with Walmart; Minnesota at 3.2 percent with 18 Fortune 500 companies including 3M, General Mills, US Bancorp, and Target; and Rhode Island also at 3.2 percent with CVS and Hasbro.
-We’re tied with Ohio, which has 25 Fortune 500 companies.
+While Oregon certainly doesn’t have the largest headquarters sector in the nation – those honors go to the behemoths of California, Texas, New York, and Ohio – we have one of the highest concentrations of headquarters employment.
+It accounts for 3.0 percent of total private-sector employment.
+Only three states are more concentrated: Arkansas (3.3%) with Walmart; Minnesota (3.2%) with 17 Fortune 500 companies including Target and Best Buy; and Rhode Island (3.1%) with CVS and Textron.

 The importance of this sector to Oregon’s economy is also reflected in output data.
-Management of companies contributed 3.1 percent to the state’s gross domestic product (GDP) in 2016.
-This is significantly higher than the national average of 1.9 percent, and higher than all but five states: the four mentioned above, plus Pennsylvania, home to Comcast, Rite Aid, and U.S. Steel.
+Management of companies contributed 3.2 percent to the state’s gross domestic product in 2018.
+This is significantly higher than the national average of 1.9 percent, and more than all but three states: Arkansas (4.1%); Minnesota (3.7%), and Rhode Island (3.3%).